stefvhuynh/redux-patterns/README.md

   }
 };
 ```

+In this paradigm, the responsibility of documenting the modal logic lives within the reducers
+instead of the containers.
+Reducers listen for events and determine state mutations on their own,
+thus positioning the business logic in closer proximity to the Redux store than to the React
+component tree.

 This paradigm lends itself to redux-saga as sagas are watchers and listen for actions as if they
 were events.
 This paradigm can still work with redux-thunk but will require an extra convention and